pkurth/D3D12Renderer/README.md

 - Clone the repository and make sure to clone with submodules.
 - Double-click either the _generate2019.bat_ or _generate2022.bat_ file in the root directory to generate a Visual Studio 2019 or 2022 solution, respectively.
 The build process will automatically enable and disable certain features based on your installed GPU and the available Windows 10 SDK.
 - Open the solution and build.
-This _should_ work directly.
-Visual Studio sometimes reports an "Unspecified error" when building.
-In that case either restart Visual Studio or re-generate the project (_generate.bat_) and you are good to go.
 - If you add new source files (or shaders), re-run the _generate\*.bat_ file.

 The assets seen in the screenshots above are not included with the source code.